saketkumarjha/Real-Time-Chat-App/readme.md

-KuraKaani is a modern real-time chat application that enables users to create or join chat rooms and communicate instantly with other participants.
+It is a modern real-time chat application that enables users to create or join chat rooms and communicate instantly with other participants.
 The application features a clean, responsive interface and supports real-time message delivery using WebSocket technology.

 ## Features